roman-gravit/html5/README.md

 This is interface for communicating of the Javascript and page elements.
 Tree structure.

 The DOM tree is the structure which contains parent/child/sibling elements in relation to each other.

-###  What is Event Propogation(распространение)

-Propagation refers to how events travel through the Document Object Model (DOM) tree.
-Its a mechanism.

-Propogates from window to the called element and event will *touched* all the parents of the called element.

-Three phases of the event Propogation:

- - 1. Capture phase (from root(window) to target element)

- - 2. Target (event reaches the target element)

- - 3. Bubbling phase ( return back from target to window, also raises events on all parents)

-###  What is Event Delegation

-Add just one event handler to the parent element, no need to add several listeners for all parent children.

-Use the event.target and delegate the changes to it.

-###  Difference between e.preventDefault and e.stopPropogation

- - preventDefault: stop(cancel) the event behaviour for the element

- - stopPropogation: cancel the bubbling of the event

 ###  Methods of search the elements in DOM